 \subsubsection{MNIST Handwritten Digits}

-Figure \ref{fig:digits_umap_labelled} depicts the application of UMAP to 2 dimensions for visualising the smaller MNIST digits dataset, consisting of 1,797 examples available in sklearn \cite{scikitlearn}.
-The plot reveals nine prominent clusters along with several smaller groups scattered throughout.
-The ground truth labels indicate the presence of ten distinct groups, each corresponding to a specific digit.
-For the clustering algorithm, a mapping to a 10-dimensional space is utilised, and approximately 6\% of the data (107 examples) is randomly sampled to provide around 10 labeled items per group, serving as seeds for the algorithm.
-The clustering results are shown in Figure \ref{fig:digits_umap_nassir}, exhibiting an accuracy of 0.84 according to the ground truth.
-However, a closer examination of the results unveils an interesting finding: the algorithm not only successfully captures much of the primary clusters but also assigns points that may be outliers with respect to the clusters to the anomalous group.
-These anomalous parts of clusters or individual small clusters often represent either uniquely written digits, or slight variations within the same class, such as the digit 1 with or without a horizontal baseline\footnote{The interactive plots where points in the graph can be visualised are available in the github project at https://github.com/M-Nassir/clustering}.
+This section presents the visual results of applying the proposed clustering algorithm to the MNIST digits dataset.
+Figure \ref{fig:digits_umap_labelled} depicts the application of UMAP to 2 dimensions using the cosine metric for visualisation.
+The plot with ground truth colouring reveals $10$ prominent clusters corresponding to each unique digit.
+However, several smaller groups are also observed indicating that the ground truth may not necessarily represent correct assignments since interpretation of the digits is sometimes ambiguous.
+The proposed clustering method is applied to the dataset after a UMAP transformation to 10 dimensions, and $5\%$ of the data ($90$ examples) is randomly sampled to serve as seeds for the clustering process.
+The clustering results are shown in Figure \ref{fig:digits_umap_nassir}, where it achieves top tier performance according to the external validation metrics.
+However, a closer examination of the visual results also unveils an interesting finding: the algorithm not only successfully captures much of the primary clusters but also assigns points that may be outliers with respect to the clusters to the anomalous group.
+These anomalous parts of clusters or individual small clusters often represent either uniquely written digits, or slight variations within the same class, such as the digit $1$ with or without a horizontal baseline\footnote{The interactive plots where points in the graph can be visualised are available in the GitHub project at https://github.com/M-Nassir/clustering}.

-For completeness, Figure \ref{fig:digits_all_umap_nassir} shows the algorithm results on the full MNIST digits data set comprising 70,000 examples with UMAP reduction to 20 dimensions due to the much larger data set size.
-Here an accuracy of 0.92 is achieved according to the ground truth labels by leveraging merely 0.5\% (350) of labelled examples as seeds.
-Notably, despite the substantial expansion in the number of examples, only a modest number of additional samples were required for satisfactory results.
-Anomalies are also found within different segments of the primary clusters, warranting further investigation to discern whether they signify false positives or alternative representations of a handwritten digit.